Anthony Bermont

-Anthony Bermont (born 10 February 2005) is a French professional football player who plays as a winger for Ligue 1 club Lens.
+Anthony Bermont (born 10 February 2005) is a French professional footballer who plays as a winger for club Angers on loan from Lens.

 Career

 Bermont is a product of the youth academies of the French clubs AS Noailles-Cauvigny, Beauvais, Chambly, and Lens, before promoting to Lens' reserves in 2022.
 On 19 August 2024, he signed his first professional contract with Lens until 2027, and was immediately loan out to Ligue 2 club Annecy for the 2024–25 season.
 He was named the 2024–25 Ligue 2 Rookie of the Season for his stint at Annecy.

+For the 2026–27 season, Bermont joined Angers on loan.